American McGee's Alice: Television adaptation

 On January 31, 2022, it was announced that Radar Pictures – in partnership with Abandon Entertainment – was developing a television adaptation of American McGee's Alice written and co-produced by David Hayter.
 No broadcaster or streaming platform has yet acquired the series.
+In 2025, American McGee revealed on Reddit that the series was "dead" due to a failed pitch meeting, citing its concept involving time travel and a modern-day setting as the reason it failed.

 Sequel

 As the plans for the movie adaptation of American McGee's Alice started to take longer and longer, in 2007 interest at Electronic Arts rose in a remake of the game and work was started on a sequel.
 On February 19, 2009, EA CEO John Riccitiello announced at D.I.C.E.
 2009 that a new installment to the series is in the works for Xbox 360, PlayStation 3, and PC.

 It was developed by Spicy Horse, who worked on American McGee's Grimm.
 Two pieces of concept art were released, depicting Alice and large allied birds fighting an oversized, semi-mechanized snail and its children on top of a lighthouse, and Alice swimming in a pond, with the Cheshire Cat's face in the background.

 In November 2009, a fan-made video based on the Alice 2 announcement was mistaken by gaming websites as a teaser trailer for the game.
 In it, Alice is in therapy after a relapse nine months after the events of the first game, and she appears to hallucinate an image of the Cheshire Cat in place of her doctor.

 On June 15, 2010, EA filed a trademark on the name Alice: Madness Returns, the suspected sequel to American McGee's Alice.
 While the sequel was formally announced via press release on February 19, 2009, the sequel's title was confirmed during the EA Studio Showcase the following day.

-The game was released on June 14, 2011, in North America, June 16, 2011, in Europe and June 17, 2011, in the United Kingdom under the title Alice: Madness Returns for PC, Mac, Xbox 360, and PlayStation 3.
+The game was released on June 14, 2011, in North America, June 16, 2011, in Europe, June 17, 2011, in the United Kingdom and July 21, 2011, in Japan under the title Alice: Madness Returns for PC, Mac, Xbox 360, and PlayStation 3.
 The Xbox 360 and PlayStation 3 versions came with a redemption code that gave the player a free download of American McGee's Alice.
 This version is available through backward compatibility on Xbox One and Xbox Series X/S, and is part of the EA Play service on these platforms.
 It is found under the DLC for Madness Returns.